xcomfan/xcomfan.github.io/go/compilation.md

 ## Building and running Go binaries

-To compile your Go program run use the command `go build my_file.go`.
+To compile your Go program, use the command `go build my_file.go`.
 This will produce a binary executable which you can then run.

 To compile and run immediately you can use the command `go run my_file.go`.